amyleadem/uswds-proposals/proposals/proposal-template.md

 <!---
 Welcome!
 Thank you for contributing to the U.S. Web Design System.
-Your contributions are vital to our success and we are glad you're here to share your ideas.
+Your contributions are vital to our success.

 A few things to remember when filling out the template:
 - An asterisk (*) indicates a required field.